 Bread and butter pudding is the epitome of comfort food.
 It's so incredibly delicious and this version using Nutella stuffed brioche and a decadent salted caramel sauce is going to change your life.
 Yes you heard that right, Salted Caramel Bread and Butter Brioche Pudding with Nutella.
 A very delicious twist on the British classic.

-Imagine soft and buttery brioche rolls, filled with rich and chocolatey nutella, soaked in a glorious custard, then (yes, there is more) sprinkled with dark chocolate chunks that start to melt round the edges to give puddles of molten chocolate.
-Trust me, this is one special pudding…
+Imagine soft and buttery brioche rolls, filled with rich and chocolatey nutella, soaked in a glorious custard, then sprinkled with dark chocolate chunks that start to melt round the edges to give puddles of molten chocolate.

 Bread and Butter pudding works with all sorts of ‘bread’ - from hot cross buns to rolls, to croissants, sliced white bread, hot dog rolls (pretty much anything goes!) but I particularly love it with brioche.
-I remember watching Nigella make her Caramel Croissant Pudding many years ago and was instantly gripped at the idea and this is my version.
+I remember watching Nigella make her Caramel Croissant Pudding many years ago and was instantly gripped by the idea and this is my version.
+I also love this for an indulgent brunch but if you want something savoury, my Ham & Cheese Croissant Bake is a delicious choice.

 - This Bread and Butter Pudding is the perfect crowd-pleasing dessert when you are entertaining friends and family as it is so quick and simple to make.